jiristrouhal/HoFi/README.md

 # HoFi2
 An abbreviation for home finance.
-It provides a way to write down expenses, incomes and debts.
+It provides a way to write down expenses, incomes and debts, to plan them and to plan the repayment and the future transactions.

+The following activities are of interest:
+- storing information on various transactions and debts;
+- planning the transaction and debt repayment;
+- displaying the significance of individual transactions, debts and their groups.

 The project is licensed under the [MIT License](https://opensource.org/license/mit/), see the [license file](LICENSE).

 ## How it works
 The transactions are stored in a hierachical structure in an xml file.
 The xml schema defines several objects:
-- debts
+- debts;
-- income
+- income;
-- expense
+- expense;
-- object, that can be parent to other objects and to incomes and expenses
+- object, that can be parent to other objects and to incomes and expenses.

 The xml file should be edited via an user interface written in Python.